compgen-io/mappability/README.md

 The final output the then compressed into contiguous blocks of regions with the same score in a BedGraph file (see: https://genome.ucsc.edu/goldenPath/help/bedgraph.html).

 Alignment is handled by `bwa`.
-Read generation and position annotation is handled by `ngsutilsj`.
-Custom python scripts are included (`/bin`) for alignment filtering and scoring. `cgpipe` is used generate job scripts and optionally submit them to a batch scheduler.
+Read generation and position annotation is handled by [ngsutilsj](https://github.com/compgen-io/ngsutilsj).
+Custom python scripts are included (`/bin`) for alignment filtering and scoring. [cgpipe](https://github.com/compgen-io/cgpipe) is used generate job scripts and optionally submit them to a batch scheduler.

 There is an option for using a separate BWA index for the alignments.
 This options enables things like calculating mappability values for sex specific genomes without generating redundant FASTA reads.